 In this Keto Diet for Beginners Guide we will explain how keto, despite all the current buzz, is actually an old idea made new.
 And, how you and your family can benefit from it, not only as a means to lose weight, but how it can be integrated into an ongoing healthy lifestyle.

 First, what is it?
-Keto simply means eating fewer carbs and sugars to the point that your body consumes fat as a source of energy.
+Keto simply means eating fewer carbs and sugars to the point where your body consumes fat as a source of energy.

-Essentially, all you have to do is eat things like pizza, steak, eggs, vegetables, cheese, and more in a certain way while not eat things like processed foods, breads, and pastas that are made the wrong way.
-If you do this, then you are eating a keto diet.
+Essentially, all you have to do is eat things like pizza, steak, eggs, vegetables, cheese, etc., made in a certain way, while not eating things like processed foods, breads, and pastas that are made the wrong way.
+If you do this, then you’re eating a keto diet.
 It sounds simple.
 And, it is.
 We’ll explain more below.

 Can a keto diet help you lose weight?
 Yes.
-Is it only for people who are over weight?
-No, it’s a lifestyle enjoyed by many, even those who are “skinny”.
+Is it only for people who are overweight?
+No, it’s a lifestyle enjoyed by many, even those who are considered skinny.

 Should you eat a keto diet all the time?
 Forever?
-This is hotly debated by experts with lots of impressive credentials.
+This is hotly debated by experts who hold lots of impressive credentials.

-My take is, “everything is best in moderation.”
+My take is that everything is best in moderation.
 My normal diet is naturally very close to keto thanks to my gluten and other food allergies.
-I believe you can use a strict keto diet to achieve your weight goal, then moderate your approach.
-Using the 80/20 rule, I believe you can obtain 80% of the value of a staying on a keto diet by eating less processed foods, which you also get from eating paleo, atkins, vegetarian, and even gluten-free.
+I believe you can use a strict keto diet to achieve your weight goal, then moderate your approach using the 80/20 rule, I believe you can obtain 80% of the value of staying on a keto diet by eating less processed foods that you can also get from eating paleo, Atkins, vegetarian, and even gluten free.

-The guide below is based upon “classic” keto principles.
+The guide below is based on classic keto principles.
 I have added some notes for those with gluten allergies.
 Once you’ve hit your weight goal, feel free to experiment with it to find the right balance for you and your family.

-The basic principles behind the keto diet are reducing your daily carb consumption and increasing your fat intake.
+The basic principles behind a keto diet involve reducing your daily carb consumption and increasing your fat intake.

 It is similar to other low-carb diets that have been popular for decades, even centuries, except the ratio of carbohydrates to proteins to fats in keto is lower than these others.
-This same concept of a low-carb diet to lose weight and keep healthy keeps returning because it works.
+This same concept of maintaining a low-carb diet to lose weight and stay healthy keeps returning because it works.

-The entire purpose of this diet is to trigger this unique metabolic state called ketosis, hence the name “keto.”
+The entire purpose of this diet is to trigger a unique metabolic state called ketosis, hence the name keto.
 This state only happens when you lower your carb consumption.

 When you enter a ketosis state, you’re forcing your body to switch its primary fuel source from sugar to fat, causing it to burn fat instead.
 This means you are burning fat literally in your sleep.
 Not only does this entire process make you lose weight, but you also tend to feel less hungry and more energetic as a result.

-If you are a visual learner, then this video will help explain this to you:
+If you are a visual learner, then this video will help explain the concept to you:

 You do not need to count calories or do anything complicated.
-Eat as much as you need to feel satisfied from a keto approved food lists like the one below.
+Eat as much as you need to feel satisfied from a keto-approved food list like the one below.
 As you can see, you have a lot of options.

-For many, knowing which vegetables are good for keto is one of the most difficult aspects.
-A good rule of thumb for this is that you should eat vegetables that grow above the ground, such as cauliflower, broccoli, beans, avocados, celery, aubergine, capsicums, and any gourds.
+For many, knowing which vegetables are keto approved is one of the most difficult aspects.
+A good rule of thumb is that you should eat vegetables that grow above the ground, such as cauliflower, broccoli, beans, avocados, celery, aubergine, capsicums, and any gourds.